Tushek

 Tushek & Spigel Supercars GmbH is an Austrian-Slovenian manufacturer of supercars, founded in Slovenia under the name 'Tushek' and based in Graz, Austria, at a former military airport which included a private racetrack that is used for testing.
 The company was founded by Aljoša Tushek and Jacob Carl Spigel.

 Description

-Supercar startup Tushek, founded by Slovenian racing driver Aljoša Tushek, first hit the scene back in 2012 when it unveiled the Renovatio T500 at Top Marques Monaco.
-Since then, Tushek relocated its operations from Slovenia to Austria, and rebranded itself Tushek & Spigel.
+Supercar startup Tushek, founded by Slovenian racing driver Aljoša Tushek, started in 2012 when it unveiled the Renovatio T500 at the Top Marques Monaco.
+Dissatisfied with the insufficient speed of his Porsche 911 racing car, he took the Slovak K-1 Attack (sk) assembly kit as the basis for creating his own sports car.
+In 2011, the Tushek Supercars brand was founded.
+The first car assembled by the company was called the Renovatio T500.
+Since then, Tushek relocated from Slovenia to Austria, and rebranded itself Tushek & Spigel.
+80% of the Renovatio is completely self-assembled by the Slovenian manufacturer.
+30 cars of this model were assembled, and were sold at a price of €300,000.

+In 2013, Tushek Supercars announced plans to create a new sports car, the Forego T700.

 During the 2014 Top Marques Monaco, Tushek & Spigel presented a new model, the Tushek TS 600.
-The company also presented a new model, the Tushek TS900 Apex, during the 2018 Top Marques Monaco.
+The company also presented a new model, the Tushek TS 900 Apex, during the 2018 Top Marques Monaco.

+All cars are assembled by hand to order.